stolsma/apprequire/README.md

-A general purpose browser-side CommonJS module loader
+AppRequire

-AppRequire is a general purpose browser-side CommonJS module loader.
+AppRequire is a generic CommonJS Environment Framework implementation to test the philosopy of the proposed framework description.